 All members of the TST community should have the ability to study, work, and live in a campus environment free from sexual violence, including sexual assault and sexual harassment.
 To guard against sexual violence and harassment, the Governing Council of the University of Toronto has approved the Policy on Sexual Violence and Sexual Harassment.
-All complaints will be guided by a spirit of fairness to each party through an impartial reporting and hearing process.
-Under the policy, complainants have the right to seek a remedy and respondents have the right to know both the allegations and the accuser.
-The highest standards of confidentiality are maintained, except in cases of risk of imminent and serious harm to members of the university community or where required by law.
-Please contact your respective college concerning the application of this policy to TST students, faculty and staff.
-The full text of the Policy on Sexual Violence and Sexual Harassment is available at http://www.governingcouncil.utoronto.ca/Governing Council/policies.htm.
+Students must contact their college of registration or TST concerning the application of this policy to TST students, faculty and staff.
+The full text of the Policy on Sexual Violence and Sexual Violence and Sexual Harassment is available at www.governingcouncil.utoronto.ca/policies.